 Is There Extraterrestrial Life?

-Nevertheless, people have long speculated about intelligent life on other planets.
-Sometimes you have to wonder if there is any intelligent life here on Earth, but we'll address that in another story.
+People have long speculated about intelligent life on other planets.
+Sometimes I wonder if there is any intelligent life here on Earth, but we will put that aside for now.

 The Search for Life